peterjdrb/performance-testing/README.md

 ```

 ## Usage
-As this is a cli tool, simply run the below to run with the default
+As this is a cli tool, simply run the below cli command:
 ```sh
 perfTesting
 ```